robtweed/ewd-globals-session/README.md

 - expired        (boolean: read only)
 - authenticated  (boolean: read/write) Set this to true when the user successfully logs in (if relevant)
 - expiryTime     (integer: read/write) The number of seconds before the Session will expire if inactive
-- data           (GlobalNode Object) Points to the underlying Session persistent data
+- data           (ewd-globals GlobalNode Object) Points to the underlying Session persistent data

 #### Methods